markdunning/docker-overview/README.md

 To use the container in interactive mode we have to specify a `-it` argument.
 Which basically means that it doesn't exit straight away, but instead runs the `bash` command to get a terminal prompt

-*NB* the `--rm` means that the container is deleted on exit, otherwise your disk could get clogged up with lots of exited containers

 ```
 docker run -it --rm ubuntu
 ```
+- the `--rm` means that the container is deleted on exit, otherwise your disk could get clogged up with lots of exited containers
+- if no command is specified, you get a shell prompt

 ## Volumes in Docker

 You'll notice that when you launch a container, you don't automatically have access to the files on your OS.
 In Docker, we can mount *volumes* using the -v argument to make files accessible e.g. `-v /PATH/TO/YOUR/data:/data` inside the container.

 ```
+## should say that no file or directory exists
+docker run --rm ubuntu ls /data

+## If on Windows, need correct path separator
+docker run --rm -v c:\work:/data ubuntu ls /data

+## On Unix it would be something more sensible, like

-docker run -it --rm -v
+docker run --rm -v c/home/USER/work:/data ubuntu ls /data

 ```

 ## Running R (and RStudio) through Docker